MorveN11/unix-development/docs/conventions.md

     }
     ```

-Remember, these are general conventions and can vary based on the specific coding standards of your project or organization.
+Remember, these are general conventions and can vary based on the specific
+coding standards of your project or organization